baeziy/networks_project/README.md

 * **WebSocket Upgrade:** For real-time, bidirectional communication, HTTP connections are upgraded to WebSocket connections, keeping all connected clients synchronized with the changes in device states and sensor data.

 * **MQTT and WebSockets:** MQTT provides a reliable mechanism for IoT devices, ensuring robust real-time data transmission.
+The MQTT client at server side publishes the changed states of fan and led to the MQTT broker under the fan/speed and led/state topics.
 WebSockets help maintain synchronization across all user interfaces.

 * **Device Control Mechanism:** The server application uses BS170 N-Channel MOSFET to control the fan's speed.
 It sends PWM signals to the MOSFET, which adjusts the voltage supplied to the fan, enabling multiple levels of control - off, low, medium, and high.